 Water has often been used as an excuse for ethnic violence.

 In 14th century Europe, during the Black Death epidemic, hundreds of Jewish communities suffered violence at the hand of those who claimed that the Jews poisoned the local water wells (Tsillas, 2014).

-Rivers which cross international borders are too commonly a source of dispute.
-The Ataturk Dam in Turkey, controls the flow of the Tigris and Euphrates rivers which supply clean water to marginalized groups such as the Alevi and Kurds in Iraq.
-According the UN Committee on Economic, Social, and Cultural Rights, Turkey’s withholding of freshwater sources to these regions is a violation of international guidelines (Nasrawi, 2018).
+Rivers that cross international borders are too commonly a source of dispute.
+The Ataturk Dam in Turkey controls the flow of the Tigris and Euphrates rivers which supply clean water to marginalized groups such as the Alevi and Kurds in Iraq.
+According to the UN Committee on Economic, Social, and Cultural Rights, Turkey’s withholding of freshwater sources to these regions is a violation of international guidelines (Nasrawi, 2018).